> About ABS

 The society's first publication was a mimeographed Monthly Bulletin launched in January 1934.
 It adopted its format as The Begonian in July 1938.

-ABS maintains 54 branches across the U.S. Members discuss begonia culture, learn about new plants, and stage demonstrations and shows.
+ABS maintains branches across the United States.
+Members discuss begonia culture, learn about new plants, and stage demonstrations and shows.
 The first ABS branch was established in Ventura, Calif., in 1937 -- now named after pioneer western plantswoman Theodosia Burr Shepherd.

 A year later, an Eastern Branch was formed at Pomfret, Conn.
 This spawned numerous branches in the eastern U.S. and widespread interest in the East in begonia culture under artificial light and in greenhouses, as well as an abiding interest in scientific and technical aspects of the genus.